Need Help? Give us a call.

 Note that you can purchase shipping insurance from a third-party provider.
 Some popular third-party shipping insurance providers are ShipWorks, Shipsurance, and Parcel Insurance Plan (PIP).

 Everybody is familiar with the United States Postal Service (USPS), and when it comes to shipping small and lightweight items, their prices can’t be beat.
-In general, if you are shipping a product that is under 5 pounds, USPS will offer you the best price, regardless of product size, distance traveled, or delivery speed.
+In general, if you are shipping a product that is under five pounds, USPS will offer you the best price, regardless of product size, distance traveled, or delivery speed.

 USPS offers a variety of additional service options, including Priority Mail Express (overnight delivery), USPS Retail Ground (delivers in two to eight business days), and Media Mail for the distribution of books and periodicals.